ilastik/ilastik.github.io/documentation/basics/headless.md

     # Mac
     $ ./ilastik-1.3.2-OSX.app/Contents/ilastik-release/bin/python -c "import ilastik; print ilastik.__version__"
     1.3.2
+Check out [this example](https://github.com/ilastik/ilastik/blob/master/examples/example_python_client.py) on how to use ilastik as a python module
 ## Known Issues

 ilastik's headless mode will sometimes throw exceptions and output a stack trace instead of letting you known why your command line arguments are wrong.
 Though those issues are being worked on, here are some hints and workarounds you can use to get by: